ErrorAtLine0/infinipaint/README.md

 You can try the web version of this app at [infinipaint.com](https://infinipaint.com) (requires a WebGL2 capable browser).
 The web version was compiled from C++ to Javascript using Emscripten, and may contain some bugs, so if possible, please consider downloading the native version for a better experience.

 This app was inspired by [Lorien](https://github.com/mbrlabs/Lorien), another great infinite canvas program.

+## Installation
+- **Windows:** Available in [Releases](https://github.com/erroratline0/infinipaint/releases/latest) page.
+There are two versions:
+  	- Installer version.
+Recommended, since it automatically associates .infpnt files with InfiniPaint
+  	- Portable version, which is a zip file containing the executable and data files, and stores configuration files next to the executable.
+Not recommended unless you are specifically looking for a portable version
+- **macOS:** Available in [Releases](https://github.com/erroratline0/infinipaint/releases/latest) page.
+Only for Apple Silicon
+- **Linux:** It is recommended that you download from [Flathub](https://flathub.org/en/apps/com.infinipaint.infinipaint) to stay updated.
+Otherwise, there are flatpak bundles available for download on the [Releases](https://github.com/erroratline0/infinipaint/releases/latest) page for both x86_64 and arm64

 ## Screenshots/GIFs